Skip to main content

 Medical plan coverage

-The University will have a new vendor, MetLife, for its life and disability insurance plans beginning January 1, 2024.
-Insurance carriers for medical, dental and vision plans are the same as in 2023.
+The University will not have a new vendor in 2025.
+Insurance carriers for medical, dental, vision, life and accidental death and dismemberment plans are the same as in 2024.

 UnitedHealthcare’s network includes general care clinics, urgent care clinics, medical and surgical hospitals, emergency rooms, specialty centers like those that provide dialysis, skilled nursing and physical therapy services, labs, medical suppliers and more.
-You can review all in-network providers through the UnitedHealthcare website at retiree.uhc.com/umsystem/find-a-provider.
+You can review all in-network providers through UnitedHealthcare websites:

 Do retirees call the HR Service Center or UnitedHealthcare for benefits questions?